 - Nordend: Filled with leafy streets and grand old buildings, Nordend is a popular choice for those seeking a more laid-back stay.
 With easy access to the city centre, it’s a great spot for a quieter, local experience.

-- Ostend: A bit off the beaten track, Ostend has transformed from an industrial area to a trendy neighbourhood over recent years.
-It’s here where you’ll find the European Central Bank headquarters, sitting right on the Main River.
-A burgeoning bar and restaurant scene, along with a smattering of boutique hotels, make Ostend a rising star in Frankfurt’s accommodation scene.
+- Ostend: A bit off the beaten track, Ostend has recently transformed from an industrial area to a trendy neighbourhood.
+Here, you’ll find the European Central Bank headquarters sitting right on the Main River.
+A burgeoning bar and restaurant scene and a smattering of boutique hotels make Ostend a rising star in Frankfurt’s accommodation scene.
 With its revitalised waterfront and proximity to the city centre, Ostend is a stylish and practical choice for your stay.

 Dive into my comprehensive guide that reveals the best places to visit in Germany, curated to provide you with an immersive experience of the rich history, culture and breathtaking landscapes of this enchanting region.